martinx72/MiniSSCM4_MultiAVDIN10_RJ45/README.md

 | J3 | 1x4 Male Connector pitch 2.54mm |
 | J5 | 2x5 Male Connector pitch 2.54mm |
 | J6 | 1x4 Male Connector pitch 2.54mm |

+Note. the full length 2.54mm pitch connector must be `13mm` , the metal pin lenth from head to head.
+The most common one is 11mm, it is not what we need here.
+As the shell would block some space, you need the longer one to pass the block.